psaia/react-serial-forms/README.md

 These components except all of the attributes the native (react) components would, with the addition of a `validation` and `messages` attribute which allows you to specify how the field should validate.

+The only real requirement is that a Input component must be inside a Form component.

 ## States of an input